Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Introduction

 The remainder of this paper is organised as follows.
-Section~\ref{sec:background} provides relevant background for our Bernoulli-based tracking and planning framework.
-Section~\ref{sec:planning} presents our proposed multi-objective value function to control multi-agents for simultaneously tracking and discovering objects.
+Section~\ref{sec:background} provides relevant background for our MOT and planning framework.
+Section~\ref{sec:planning} presents our proposed multi-objective value function for the control of the multi-agent to simultaneously track and discover objects.
 Section~\ref{sec:real_dataset} evaluates our proposed method on a real-world dataset.
 Section~\ref{sec:conclusion} summarises our contributions and discusses future directions.